This Excel tutorial explains how to use the Excel TRIM function with syntax and examples.

-In Microsoft Excel, the TRIM function returns a text value with the leading and trailing spaces removed.
+The Microsoft Excel TRIM function returns a text value with the leading and trailing spaces removed.
 You can also use the TRIM function to remove unnecessary spaces between words in a string.

 TRIM( text )

-Based on the Excel spreadsheet above, the TRIM function would return the following:
+Based on the Excel spreadsheet above, the following TRIM examples would return:

-The TRIM function can also be used in VBA code.
-For example:
+The TRIM function can also be used in VBA code in Microsoft Excel.

 Dim LResult As String LResult = Trim (" Alphabet ")